Tips for navigating the ABA Annual Meeting

 - Throughout the meeting, you can visit the Exhibit Hall, where there are hundreds of products and services to explore.
 There are many opportunities to meet with vendors and have “hands on” experience with their products.
 This is also a great place to meet people and network.

-- Bring your dancing shoes and plan to stay through Friday night for the Annual Banquet.
+- Bring your dancing shoes and plan to stay through Friday night for the Closing Celebration.
+This year it will be a fun, informal event with some surprise activities.

 - After the ABA Annual Meeting, follow up with notes or phone calls to people you met and exchange information.